harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/README.md

        Artifact name – drop <br>
        Path to publish - $(build.artifactstagingdirectory)

-I have disabled the Test Project, as this is not a part of the project.
+(The Agent will perform Restore, Build and finally Publsih the Application to the Artifact named 'drop'.
+I will utilise this Artifact during the Release Pipeline.
+I have disabled the 'Test' job, as this is not needed for this project.)

 ![5 1](https://github.com/harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/assets/106948902/939bcd4d-45ff-48ca-ab87-95abbe6dff02)